SageHack/hacklair/content/code-with-php.md

 +++
 date = "2015-11-13T08:01:43-04:00"
-title = "Code: PHP"
-description = "Need help getting started with PHP?
+title = "Learn to code with PHP" description = "Need help getting started with PHP?
 Check those tips."

 +++

-# Learning PHP

-Make sure you've read [how to code](/howto/code/) first.
+Make sure you've read [how to code](/code-like-a-hacker) first.
 Else this won't make sense.

 ## PHP is easy to pick up